ClareBee/evil_martians_graphql/README.md

 When fetching an item list, the response was normalized and each item was added to the cache. apollo generates a key ${object__typename}:${objectId} for each entity that has __typename and id.
 When the mutation is completed, we get the object with the same __typename and id, apollo finds it in cache and makes changes (components are re-rendered too).
 ---
-GraphQL has its own “variables” called fragments.
-A fragment is a named set of fields on a specific type.